 Our diet should contain equal amounts of calcium and phosphorus.
 Too much phosphorus can weaken bone.
 On average our diet contains more than two times as much phosphorus as calcium.
 Meat protein, milk, processed foods, and soft drinks are high in phosphorus.
 Sodas are really bad for bone health.

 Bone loss is also the result of high acidity in the blood.
 If the acidity is chronic, the result can be a significant loss of bone calcium.
 When the body makes excess acid, it draws calcium from the bones to bind with acid.
 The acid and calcium are then eliminated through the kidneys.
 Since high protein diets are very acidic, a change in diet to reduce acid is necessary.
 Minimize the consumption of meat.
-It is suggested that we eat no more than six ounces of meat twice per day and eliminate pork and red meat altogether.
+It is suggested that we eat no more than six ounces of meat twice per day.

 Your body needs calcium, magnesium, boron, zinc, vitamin K, vitamin D3, and boron.
 It is always best to get needed nutrients from food but nutritional supplementation may be necessary.
 Always consult with your physician before starting any program of nutritional supplementation.
 Do not take vitamin K if you are on any kind of blood thinning medication and do discuss with your doctor.
 Nutritional supplements do not cure or prevent illness and disease.
 They only give the body the extra nutrition it needs to take care of itself!
 A healthy lifestyle starts with good nutrition.